taxi-tabby/tictactoe-ai-train/README.md

 - TensorFlow
 - NumPy

-You can install the required libraries using the following command
+You must install the required libraries ezpz